PotatoesBasket/Bullet-Hell/README.md

+# aestival
+- bullet hell game
+- made for school (Diploma of Digital and Interactive Games at aie)
+- in progress!

 # aieBootstrap
 The base project code used for the Advanced Diploma of Professional Game Development to aid in graphical real-time applications.